A Theological Reason for Accessibility

 Why audit accessibility?

-For people living with disability, barriers in the environment or in programs sometimes get in the way of participating fully in church life.
+For people living with disability, barriers in the church building or programs sometimes get in the way of participating fully in church life.
 These obstacles might be easy to remove, but they are often invisible to people who don't have a disability.

-An accessibility audit or survey offers a way to bring these invisible barriers into full view.
-Fortunately, excellent survey tools designed especially for churches are available to expand awareness and prepare the way for modifying church facilities and programs for greater hospitality.
+An accessibility audit or survey offers a way to bring these invisible barriers into full view so they can be addressed.
+ADN offers two survey tools designed especially for churches to expand awareness and prepare the way for modifying church facilities and programs for greater hospitality.